 As I wrote in my last post, plantar fasciitis is common orthopedic complaint which affects one-in-ten adults between the ages of 40 to 60.
 Most often the cause is excessive strain on the fascia, or connective tissue, that runs from the heel to the heads of the long bones of the feet, known as the metatarsals.
 As we transition from more supportive winter shoes to walking barefoot or in shoes with minimal support (such as in flip-flops) there is an increase in stress, irritation and inflammation to this tissue which, if left unchecked, can lead to micro-tearing.

-Besides choosing more structured footwear with arch support, practicing exercises that stretch the fascia can help.
-Since typically plantar fasciitis and tight calves go hand-in-hand, stretching the calves and hamstrings can help to decrease foot pain.
-This is where yoga offers help.
+Besides choosing more structured footwear with arch support, you should do exercises that target the fascia.
+Since typically plantar fasciitis and tight calves go hand-in-hand, stretching the calves and hamstrings decreases foot pain.
+This is where yoga can make a huge difference.
 With proper alignment, many standing yoga poses can work to bring flexibility back to the calves, hamstrings and soles of the feet.

 The following is a short, 10-minute practice you can do several times a week if you have plantar fasciitis: